-A class of sounds in which airflow is somehow obstructed during production. ex: stops, fricatives
+Obstruents are a class of sounds in which airflow is somehow obstructed during production.
+Example: stops, fricatives, affricates

 Occam's Razor is a principle formulated by the 14th century logician and Franciscan monk, William of Occam that states "Entities should not be multiplied unnecessarily." .

-The term 'open-class' refers to a lexical class of words to which new words can be added. ex: nouns, verbs, adjectives, adverbs
+The term 'open-class' refers to a lexical class of words to which new words can be added.
+Example: nouns, verbs, adjectives, adverbs

 A term first formulated in the Prague School of Phonology (Nikolai Trubetzkoy) which is used to describe phonetic contrasts in sets of phonemes.
 The four main types ofopposition are: 1. bilateral/multilateral 2. proportional/isolated 3. privative/gradual/equipollent 4. constant/neutralisable (See terms for more detailed explanations.)